9 Operational Resilience Strategy Exercises

 - Start exercise.
 A start exercise usually builds up on the alert exercise by testing how fast the crisis management organisation can be activated and start carrying out their tasks.
 A start exercise is a means to test and enhance the ability to activate the crisis management plan.

 - Staff exercise.
-A staff exercise is designed to increase the ability of personnel to work with internal processes, peers, and information routines in order to create a common operational picture.
+In many crisis management plans, a staff exercise will be designed to increase the ability of personnel to work with internal processes, peers, and information routines in order to create a common operational picture.

 - Decision exercise.
 A decision exercise is primarily used to exercise decision making processes within an organisation, e.g., the ability to make fast and clear decisions on actions and to initiate cooperation between stakeholders under time constraints.